 The truly consequential nuclear threat in Ukraine stems from the country’s 15 operational nuclear power reactors, those sitting-duck time bombs in this first-ever reactors-in-the-warzone conflict.
 These radioactive grenades with their pins ready to be pulled should spark some global anti-nuclear militancy — as did the Chernobyl reactor catastrophe in the same place 36 years ago. ####

-— A version of this opinion ran at Counterpunch.org on November 21, 2022
+— A version of this opinion ran at Counterpunch.org on November 21, and at L.A.
+Progressive December 2, 2022